keyboard-dev/keyboard-local/README.md

 - Download the Keyboard desktop app
 - Provide Keyboard access to an isolated Keyboard repo you will fork in the setup
 - Connect any apps you'd like to use in your AI client

+## When Should I Use Keyboard?

+When you want your AI client (Claude, Cursor, ChatGPT, etc.) to execute tasks on your behalf.
+Connect your tools to your own secure GitHub, ask Claude to execute something in one of them and watch Keyboard go to work.
+With Keyboard, you don’t need to install an MCP server for each app or service you’d like to connect to your AI client.
+Instead, any app with an API key can be connected to Keyboard while giving you control to approve or deny the actions.

 ## The Secret: You Stay In Control